voidspace/voidspace.github.io/security.md

 Michael Foord has been a Python application developer for over twenty years, is a Python core developer and the creator of unittest.mock, and is the author of "The Absolute Minimum Every Python Web Application Developer Must Know About Security".

-Topics Covered:
+##Topics Covered:

-Core Fundamentals
+###Core Python Security Fundamentals

+* Security principles and defence in depth strategies with Python frameworks
+* Implementing OWASP Top 10 protections in Django, Flask and FastAPI applications
 * Security principles and defence in depth strategies
-* Understanding and mitigating OWASP Top 10 vulnerabilities
-* Principles from The OWASP Testing Project
+* Principles from The OWASP Web Security Testing Guide
 * Threat modelling and the security requirements document
 * The principles of least privilege and deny by default
 * Zero trust architecture fundamentals
+* Building zero trust architecture with OpenZiti's Python SDK

-Cryptography and Data Security
+###Cryptography and Data Security

 * Hashing, encryption, and digital signatures
 * Symmetric encryption and public key encryption
 * Secure password storage and management
+* Using Python's hashlib and hmac modules for secure hashing
 * Using Python's cryptography libraries correctly
 * Data encryption at rest and in transit
+* Data encryption at rest using Django's encrypted model fields and SQLAlchemy StringEncryptedType

-Authentication and Authorization
+### Authentication and Authorization

 * Secure session management
 * OAuth 2.0 and JWT for authentication
+* Oauth2 with the Python library authlib
+* JWT handling with PyJWT and managing token lifecycles
 * Role-based access control (RBAC), plus alternatives
 * Multi-factor authentication
 * Managing access tokens and permissions

-Secure Coding Practices
+### Secure Coding Practices

 * Proven security with modern cryptography algorithms
 * Protection against SQL injection
 * Input validation and sanitisation
-* Logging sanitisation
+* Using secrets vs random for cryptographic operations
+* Sanitizing logs in Python applications
+* Django template escaping and Flask/Jinja2 for XSS prevention
 * Preventing timing attacks and token prediction attacks
 * Cryptographically secure randomness
 * Cross-site scripting (XSS) prevention